CohenEmmanuel/Data-Driven-Auto-Portfolio-Project/README.md

 - **Competitive Landscape:** Examination of competitor transactions and volumes to better understand market share dynamics.

-- **Sales Trends:** Assessment of historical sales patterns to spot any seasonal trends.
+- **Sales Trends:** Assessment of historical sales patterns to identify any seasonal trends.

 - **Regional Comparisons:** Evaluation of regional market sizes and performance.